nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![tab_startup](images/tab/tab_startup.png)

+Step 1.
 Now input the command word `tab` and hit enter.
 This should bring you to the next tab, which is the **Statistics** tab.

 **Before input**